NeilonCartell/NeilonCartell/README.md

 # Hi there 👋

-I'm passionate about data, cloud engineering, and AI.
+I'm passionate about data, cloud engineering, AI and Front-End Dev.
 Welcome to my GitHub profile!

 ## About Me